 This exercise aims to mobilise sputum in the lungs.

 The patient should breathe in deeply and slowly, through the nose if possible, while trying not to rely on accessory muscles.
-After holding the breath for two to three seconds, they should breathe out gently while keeping their shoulders and chest relaxed.
+After holding their breath for 2 to 3 seconds, they should breathe out gently while keeping their shoulders and chest relaxed.
 This should be repeated up to five times.

 3. Huffing